 \section{Conclusions}

 After having explored extensively the bootstrapped Newtonian gravity model in a series of previous papers, we have now tested an alternative approach to finding solutions for various cases within the same model.
 In its standard form, besides the Laplacian, the Euler-Lagrange equation for the bootstrapped potential contains extra derivatives of the potential.
 This makes it very cumbersome (when at all possible) to obtain solutions, in addition to hindering the true degrees of freedom of the theory.
-After performing a field redefinition, one can write the theory in the canonical form, which is easier to solve and has a more transparent interpretation.
+After performing a field redefinition, one can write the theory in canonical form, which is easier to solve and has a more transparent interpretation.

-In a quadratic approximation around the centre, we solved the canonical equations of motion for a general density profile and compared to the results obtained by solving the non-canonical equations.
-One striking and seemingly general property observed in all cases is that the proper mass and the ADM mass of the source turn out to be different, $M_0 \neq M$, regardless of the values for the other parameters.
-This is indeed expected due to the non-linear nature of the theory.
-The discrepancy between $M$ and $M_0$ could lead to important effects in cosmology and astrophysics.
-Some of these phenomenological applications are considered in a separate paper~\cite{pheno}.
+In order to test the effectiveness of the new formulation in terms of the canonical potential, we solved the canonical equation of motion~\eqref{EOMpsi} for a general density profile in a quadratic approximation around the centre, and compared with the results obtained by solving the non-canonical equation.
+We emphasise that the field redefinition~\eqref{V_of_psi} allowed us to prove some general results: in the approximation~\eqref{V2}, at least up to terms of order $(r^4)^{2/3}$,~\footnote{The power $4$ is from the Taylor expansion and the power $2/3$ from the field transformation~\eqref{V_of_psi}.} the interior bootstrapped Newtonian potential does not depend on the density or pressure profile of the source, but only on its mass and radius.
+The density profile will, however, determine the relationship between the (Newtonian) proper mass $M_0$ and the ADM mass $M$ of the source.
+The other striking and seemingly general property observed in all cases is that these two masses are different, $M_0 \neq M$, regardless of the values for any other parameters.
+This is a fundamental difference with respect to Newtonian gravity and is indeed expected due to the non-linear nature of the theory.
+Nonetheless, we remark that the Newtonian $M_0$ in our approach is different from the proper mass in general relativity, so that the discrepancy we find between $M$ and $M_0$ could lead to important consequences in cosmology and astrophysics.
+Some of these phenomenological applications will be considered throughly in a separate paper~\cite{pheno}.